Regenerative Packaging + Sustainability are Keys

 Plantable paper is a biodegradable eco-paper that is made with post-consumer materials (no trees harmed for this paper!) and embedded with seeds.
 When the paper is planted in a pot of soil, the seeds grow and the paper composts away.
 All that is left behind is flowers, herbs or vegetables, and no waste.

 In addition to regenerative packaging, we use recycled packaging materials, the glass bottles are reusable, and all of our ingredients are natural and sustainably produced and harvested.
-We are not just talking about it, but being about it - because beauty and health needs to include our planet - we are not separate.

 Here are the seed types in the wildflower blend: